pepsilad2222/UnfortunateTeam/README.md

 - **Inventory Management**: Collect weapons, potions, and other items while managing a weight-limited inventory.
 - **Making Decisions**: As you play, you will encounter various choices that will affect the outcome of the game.

-  Example commands:
-  - Move by typing `go north`, `go south`, etc.
-  - Interact with objects using commands like `take sword` or `open door`.
-  - Check inventory by typing `inventory`.